Toggle menu

 Recrystallization of "salt with a lower sodium content"

 Add potassium and sodium chlorides mixture to the flask with boiling water until solution become saturated.
 Then filter out the solution and cool slowly.
-Excess of compound precipitates as a crystalline precipitate, most of impurities remain in the solution.
+Excess of potassium chloride forms a crystalline precipitate, when most of impurities remain in the solution.

-Separate this precipitate from the stock solution, and repeat this process for several times, use the same solution at each next step.
-Finally, the precipitated compound is used for crystal growing.
+Separate this precipitate from the stock solution, add another portion of mixture, and repeat this process several times, using the same solution again and again.
+Finally, the precipitated potassium chloride is used for crystal growing, and solution with accumulated impurities is thrown away.

 Influence of temperature